Linzer Cookies

 What are Linzer cookies?

-Linzer cookies are a jam-filled sandwich cookie of Austrian origin.
+Linzer cookies are jam-filled sandwich cookies of Austrian origin.
 The top cookie has the center punched out and they are cut into shapes and filled with sweet preserves like apricot or raspberry.
-These butter cookies are a descendent of the Austrian dessert Linzertorte.
+These butter cookies are a descendant of the Austrian dessert Linzertorte.
 They are popular in Central and Eastern Europe.

 Where are Linzer cookies from?